F-1 Optional Practical Training (OPT)

 - Graduate students may work full-time on OPT concurrently while finishing thesis work as long as all course requirements have been completed

-- Carefully follow the OPT Application Instructions
+- Carefully follow the OPT Application Instructions listed at the bottom of this page.

 - After your OPT ends, there is a 60-day grace period to depart the U.S. or have your SEVIS record released to another school.